gato365/project-63-library-oop/learning_through_questions.md

 What should be the structure of the `database.py` file?
 Be as detailed as possible.

+Side questions:
+a.
+What is serialization?
+Ans: Serialization is the process of converting complex data structures, such as objects or data collections, into a format that can be easily stored, transmitted, or reconstructed later.
+This process is essential for tasks like saving data to disk, sending data over a network, or storing data in a database.
+Serialization ensures that data can be represented in a consistent format that can be reconstructed accurately when needed.
+b. what is the difference between JSON and Pickle?
+Ans: JSON (JavaScript Object Notation) and Pickle are two common serialization formats in Python, each with its own characteristics and use cases:
+- **JSON**: JSON is a lightweight, human-readable data interchange format that is easy to understand and widely used for data exchange between systems.
+It is text-based and can represent simple data structures like lists and dictionaries.
+JSON is language-independent and supported by many programming languages.
+- **Pickle**: Pickle is a Python-specific serialization format that can handle more complex data structures, including custom objects, functions, and classes.
+It is binary-based and optimized for Python objects.
+Pickle is not secure against erroneous or maliciously constructed data, so it is recommended to only unpickle data from trusted sources.
+c. what does encapsulation mean?
+Ans: Encapsulation is one of the core principles of object-oriented programming (OOP) that refers to bundling the data (attributes) and methods (functions) that operate on the data into a single unit called a class.
+Encapsulation helps in hiding the internal state of an object and restricting direct access to it from outside the class.
+This concept promotes data abstraction, data hiding, and modularity in software design, enhancing security and maintainability.

+d.  ## why use orders rather than transactions?
+Ans: orders are more specific to the context of the project

+e. what is __init__ important?
+WHat does it do?
+Ans: The `__init__` method in Python is a special method that is automatically called when a new instance of a class is created.
+It is also known as the constructor method.
+The primary purpose of the `__init__` method is to initialize the attributes of an object when it is created.
+By defining the `__init__` method within a class, you can specify how the object should be initialized and set up its initial state.
+This method allows you to pass arguments to the class when creating an instance and perform any necessary setup operations.
+The `__init__` method is a fundamental part of Python classes and plays a crucial role in object initialization and attribute assignment.

+f.  should all the json files be in the main directory or in the same directory as the database class?
+Ans:  in the same directory as the database class

 ## My Question 7:
 What is the general structure of a class in Python?
 When should I commit for